-To receive graduate degree credit, a grade of "C-" or higher is required.
-All grades on courses taken for graduate credit as an undergraduate at NC State and all grades on courses taken in a graduate classification in courses numbered 400 and above are included in the graduate grade point average (GPA).
+To receive graduate degree credit, a grade of "C-" or higher is required in all courses taken after admission.
+Grades on courses taken for graduate credit as an undergraduate at NC State, in PBS classification, or transferred from other universities must have a grade of "B" or better to be transferred.
+All grades on courses numbered 400 and above taken in a graduate classification or for graduate credit as an undergraduate are included in the graduate GPA.
 Courses at the 300 level and below are not eligible for graduate credit and subsequently do not affect the graduate GPA.
-To graduate, a student must have a minimum 3.0 average on all graduate course work as well as all courses on his or her Plan of Graduate Work.
+To graduate, a student must have a minimum 3.00 average on all graduate course work as well as all courses on his or her Plan of Graduate Work.